RostislavDublin/capstone/demos/README.md

 ## See Also

 - `tests/` - automated tests (pytest)
-- `scripts/` - development and deployment utilities
+- `deployment/` - deployment scripts and configuration
-- `docs/testing-strategy.md` - testing strategy